 Officers from the Los Angeles Police Department (LAPD) originally took possession of the Chevrolet vehicle and initially used it as a backup patrol car before it was taken out of service.
 It was then chauffeured to the Swiss honorary consul in Zurich.
 Later, it came to the U.S. consulate in Munich under private ownership until it finally found its way to HAIX® in Mainburg.
 The comfort of the old vehicle and the special sirens are always a big hit at area events.

-HAIX® continues to preserve the history of vintage and classic Fire Trucks and Police vehicles and hopes to add to this fleet in the future!
+HAIX® continues to preserve the history of classic and vintage Fire Trucks and Police Cars and hopes to add to this fleet in the future!